trias-project/occurrence/README.md

 The first two indicators are in the form of graphs, while the pathway of introductions are given in the form of a table.

+The indicators are built upon the taxa published in the [Global Register of Introduced and Invasive Species - Belgium](https://www.gbif.org/dataset/6d9e952f-948c-4483-9807-575348147c7e).
+For the data manipulation of the taxonomic information, see [this pipeline](https://github.com/trias-project/indicators/blob/master/src/get_data_input_checklist_indicators.Rmd).

 ## Occurrence-based indicators

 We take into account: